 There are plenty of words and the system cannot search through all the words available to come up with the most accurate result.
 It is a lot of metadata.
 Some speech recognition softwares exclusively made relevant to the field has terms relevant to those fields, making it a lot easier to cut down on the data to learn from.

 How Google Text To Speech Works

 According to Google, they employ a quantized Long Short-Term Memory (LSTM) acoustic model trained with connectionist temporal classification (CTC) to directly predict phoneme targets, and further reduce its memory footprint using an SVD-based compression scheme.
 They further minimize their memory footprint by using a single language model for both dictation and voice command domains, constructed using Bayesian interpolation.
-The vocabulary items are then injected into a decoder graph and bias language model on-the-fly, to deal with information which is device-specific.
+The vocabulary items are then injected into a decoder graph and bias language model on-the-fly, to deal with information that is device-specific.

-Their system achieves 13.5%% word error rate on an open-ended dictation task, running with a median speed that is seven times faster than real-time.
+Their system achieves a 13.5% word error rate on an open-ended dictation task, running with a median speed that is seven times faster than real-time.
 With plenty of technology emerging in the area of text to speech, it is sure going to have an even larger dominance in the upcoming years.

 Subscribe to our NewsletterGet the latest updates and relevant offers by sharing your email.

 What's Your Reaction?